thoschworks/localtimelab/README.md

 # Local Time Lab

-_localtimelab_ is a Docker container for tinkering with the local time/time zone of a Docker container.
+_localtimelab_ is a Docker container for tinkering how to set the local time/time zone of a Docker container.

 ## Background